What Is an Education Degree?

 School administrators oversee daily operations at learning institutions.
 They work with teachers, staff, and other education professionals to enforce policies and regulations, implement effective instruction practices, and ensure student safety.

-Principals, assistant principals, superintendents, and administrators are experts in educational theory and policy, often communicating with parents and members of the community and serving as educational leaders.
+Principals, assistant principals, superintendents, and administrators are experts in educational theory and policy.
+They often communicate with parents and members of the community and serve as educational leaders.

 A school administrator needs at least a master’s degree in education.
 Many specialized master’s degrees focus specifically on administrative and managerial aspects of education, as do doctoral programs in education.

-What Kind of Salary Can I Earn With an Education Degree?
+What Kind of Salary Can You Earn With an Education Degree?

 Education Career Outlooks